I’m Matthew Beebe.

 This is my design consulting practice.

-I began my design journey as a graphic designer, where I developed creative confidence and an iterative approach to exploring and developing ideas.
-I learned to appreciate the process of creation, not just the final outcome.
+I started my career as a graphic designer, where I built creative confidence and developed an iterative approach to exploring ideas.
+I learned to value the process as much as the final outcome.